nachocaru/xaprb.com/content/blog/2006-10-15-a-case-study-in-profiling-queries-in-mysql.md

     The second article in a series on MySQL query profiling.
 Demonstrates the technique I explained in the first article.
 ---
 This is the second in a series of articles on profiling queries in MySQL.
-In this article I&#8217;ll demonstrate the technique I described in the [first article][1].
+In this article I'll demonstrate the technique I described in the [first article][1].

-I&#8217;m using 5.0.22-Debian_0ubuntu6.06.2-log for my tests.
+I'm using 5.0.22-Debian_0ubuntu6.06.2-log for my tests.

 ### Example: re-index a table and measure the performance gain